2025 Dragør municipal election

-The 2025 Dragør Municipal election will be held on November 18, 2025, to elect the 15 members to sit in the regional council for the Dragør Municipal council, in the period of 2026 to 2029.
+The 2025 Dragør Municipal election was held on November 18, 2025, to elect the 15 members to sit in the regional council for the Dragør Municipal council, in the period of 2026 to 2029.
+Kenneth Gøtterup from the Conservatives, would secure re-election.

 Background

 Following the 2021 election, Kenneth Gøtterup from Conservatives became mayor for his first term.
 He will run for a second term.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Dragør Municipality had 15 seats in 2025.